immutable/ts-immutable-sdk/README.md

 ### Building

-Building SDK packages is generally done using Rollup, although certain packages may however have a more specialized build tool/process.
+Building SDK packages is generally done using Rollup, although certain packages may have a more specialized build tool/process.
 This will bundle the package code into a single file that can be imported by other packages or applications.
 The build output is stored in the `dist` folder of the package.
 These build outputs also include typescript declaration files to provide typings to SDK consumers.

 To build a package, you can use the following command in the context of that package: